Sitiaro/Sitiaro/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=SITIARO&show_icons=true&theme=radical)

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats.*
+*NOTE: Top languages does not indicate my skill level, it is a Github metric of which languages I have the most to code on Github.
+It is a new feature of github-readme-stats.*

 ### I'm a night 🦉
 ```